-Adding SPF and CNAME information to your DNS record validates your sending email address from Groove, improving your deliverability.
-In short, white labeling your domain is a good way to stay out of a spam folder.
+Adding CNAME records to your DNS validates your sending email address from Groove, improving your email deliverability and white labeling your emails.

-To get started, locate your DNS control panel for your domain or contact your DNS hosting company.
+To get started, locate the DNS control panel for your domain or contact your DNS hosting company.

-Next, you'll need to create a CNAME record within your DNS provider's administration panel and configure it to point to your Groove host.
-When you create the CNAME record, point smtpapi._domainkey.example.com to direct to dkim.groovehq.com.
-It should look a little something like this:
+Next, you'll need to create the CNAME records within your DNS provider's administration panel and configure it to point to your Groove host.
+Each of the CNAME records will need to be added individually.

 Step 3.
 Checking Your New DNS Settings